gundermanc/tools/README.md

 - Ensure that 'Patch and Restore' from above work.
 - Run `ptF5 [instance number of VS instance to use to debug] [path to solution file] [profile name]

-This injects a post-build-event into your project that enables F5 debugging by running your patch profile on 'Start Debugging' and auto-attaches the debugger.
+This patches your target application with links and enables F5 debugging in Visual Studio by running seamless updating the target binaries each time you build.
+Also injects a debug action for 'Start Debugging' and auto-attaches the debugger.

+Return application to stock with `ptrevert [profile name]`

 NOTE: for robustness, patch makes backups of each file, takes a hash of the original files, and kills any lock processes, guaranteeing that patch always succeeds, and revert never breaks VS after an update.